We are not hotels. Our homes are not housing stock. We are real New Yorkers fighting to stay in our homes and take care of our families.

 To ensure that NYC’s one and two-family homeowners can regain our rights and autonomy over our homes, including the ability to home share.

-Amend the Mayor’s Office of Special Enforcement (OSE) regulations to allow owner occupied one- and two-family homes the ability to register full units, without two person limits.
+Amend the Mayor’s Office of Special Enforcement (OSE) regulations to allow owners who live in our homes full-time the ability to register full units.

 RHOAR by the numbers